-Importantly though, it’s not to approach people believing they will behave badly, instead, it’s about believing people are great, but when they are not, it won’t bother you – you’re prepared.
+Importantly though, it’s not about approaching people believing they will behave badly, instead, it’s about believing people are great, but when they are not, it won’t bother you – you’re prepared.

 I’ve yet to work in an organisation where every single person you interact with behaves in a friendly, positive way.
 It’s the nature of most businesses where incentives, goals and the systems of work can often bring out the worst in people.

-Plus, everyone is different, and as soon as you put people together in an environment politics immediately comes into play.
-Different opinions, different abilities to communicate and different agendas can cause all sorts of daily challenges for everyone in the business.
+Plus, everyone is different, and as soon as you put people together with different agendas, beliefs, communication preferences and experience, it can cause all sorts of daily challenges for everyone in the business.

 When managers start flowing work across functional boundaries you can get all sorts of conflict and weird behaviours happening between managers and teams.

 It’s not just at work either, think about social media.
 If you’ve ever posted anything to LinkedIn you’ll know that some people on there are professional pugilists – they love a fight for no other reason than they enjoy the fight itself.